Quebec becomes first province to make masks mandatory in enclosed public places

-Starting today, Quebec becomes the first province in Canada to require mask-wearing in all indoor public places.
+Quebec becomes the first province in Canada to require mask-wearing in all indoor public spaces on Saturday as cases rise again with 158 new infections recorded in the last 24 hours.

+The province has seen 57,300 coronavirus cases and 5,654 deaths.
+Quebec public health authorities noted two additional deaths were recorded since Friday and five others occured before July 10.

-The new directive, which applies to people aged 12 and older, comes into force as tens of thousands of Quebecers begin the traditional two-week construction holiday.
+The new directive, which applies to people aged 12 and older, comes as Quebecers begin their two-week construction holiday.

-Businesses will be expected to enforce the new rules and are subject to fines of between $400 and $6,000 if their customers are caught violating the directive.
+Businesses can be subject to fines between $400 and $6,000 if costumers are caught violating the new rule.

 [ Sign up for our Health IQ newsletter for the latest coronavirus updates ]

+During Friday’s press conference, Legault said he consulted with public health authorities and that the recent surge in new COVID-19 infections appears to be stemming from private parties and not from bars.

+READ MORE: New COVID-19 screening clinics open in Montreal after long lines, cases linked to bars

-Some Quebecers have joined protests against the new edict, arguing the government shouldn’t have a blanket policy when most regions outside Montreal weren’t deeply affected by COVID-19.
+Following the announcement of the mask rule, some Quebecers have joined protests against the measure, arguing the government shouldn’t have a blanket policy when most regions outside Montreal weren’t deeply affected by COVID-19.

 Comments